blockchain-certificates/revocation/README.md

-Hypercerts

-Revocation Proposal
+Hypercerts: Blockcerts Revocation Improvements

-*This is a proposal for an architecture of certificate revocation using Ethereum smart-contracts and it follows the "Hypercerts Thesis Proposal".*
+*This is a proposal for an architecture of certificate revocation using Ethereum smart-contracts and it follows the ["Hypercerts Thesis Proposal"](https://github.com/joaosantos15/hypercerts/blob/master/Hypercerts_project.pdf).*

 ## Intro